 The forest trail also includes about 100 steps so be prepared to work up a bit of a sweat as you follow the well-crafted staircase to the tower.

-Once you reach the tower, there’ll be about another 50 steps to climb before making it to the very top, where you’ll be up higher than the treetops.
+Once you reach the tower, there will be about another 50 steps to climb before making it to the very top, where you'll be up higher than the treetops.